Integration For Developers 15 min read Updated May 6, 2026

 Should I still use XML-RPC or JSON-RPC for new Odoo integrations?

 No. For new integrations on Odoo 19+, use the External JSON-2 API (POST /json/2/<model>/<method>, bearer API key auth).
 Both legacy XML-RPC (/xmlrpc/2/object) and the older JSON-RPC (/jsonrpc) endpoints are deprecated in Odoo 19.
-Per Odoo's deprecation notice, both are scheduled for removal in Odoo 22 (fall 2028), with earlier removal on Odoo Online (19.1).
+Per Odoo's deprecation notice, both are scheduled for removal in Odoo 22 (fall 2028) and Odoo Online 21.1 (winter 2027).
 XML-RPC and JSON-RPC remain functional today and are the right choice only if you are extending an existing integration that already uses them — and even then, plan a migration to JSON-2 before your Odoo 21 or 22 upgrade.
 See the External JSON-2 API documentation for the full reference.

 Can I sync prices from Odoo to my e-commerce platform?